Ravi-Rsankar/quick-nates/quick-notes-react.md

 The *state* is a data structure that starts with a default value when a Component mounts.
 It may be mutated across time, mostly as a result of user events.

 *Props* (short for properties) are a Component's configuration.
 They are received from above and immutable as far as the Component receiving them is concerned.
 A Component cannot change its props, but it is responsible for putting together the props of its child Components.
 Props do not have to just be data - callback functions may be passed in as props.

+#### What is hot loading

+**Hot loading** is the replacement of code in a running application without requiring a restart or reloading of the application.
+It is very useful when developing because you can see your changes as you make them thus giving immediate feedback